John H. Hoover: Early career

 John H. Hoover was born on May 15, 1887, in Seville, Ohio as the son of Benjamin Franklin Hoover and Claudia Irene (Crawford) Brown.
 He grew up in Adel, Montana and following the graduation from the high school in summer 1903, he received an appointment to the United States Naval Academy at Annapolis, Maryland.
-While at the academy, he was nicknamed "Johnnie" and was active in Coxswain team.
+While at the academy, he was nicknamed "Johnny" and was active in Coxswain team.

-Hoover was in the same class as future admirals Augustin T. Beauregard, Patrick N. L. Bellinger, Harold M. Bemis, Richard S. Edwards, Robert C. Giffen, Felix X. Gygax, Henry K. Hewitt, Jonas H. Ingram, Randall Jacobs, Claud A. Jones, Ernest D. McWhorter, Albert C. Read, Raymond A. Spruance and Robert A. Theobald.
+Hoover was in the same class as future admirals Augustin T. Beauregard, Patrick N. L. Bellinger, Harold M. Bemis, Richard S. Edwards, Robert C. Giffen, Felix Gygax, Henry K. Hewitt, Jonas H. Ingram, Randall Jacobs, Claud A. Jones, Ernest D. McWhorter, Albert C. Read, and Robert A. Theobald.

 Upon graduation with Bachelor of Science degree on June 6, 1907, he was attached as passed midshipman to the protected cruiser USS Chicago and later was transferred to the light cruiser USS Chester, operating along the East Coast of the United States.
 While aboard that vessel, Hoover was appointed a commission to the rank of ensign on September 13, 1908.

 He was transferred to the newly commissioned destroyer USS Paulding in September 1910 and served as her executive and engineer officer during the patrol cruises with the Atlantic Fleet until he was transferred to the battleship USS North Dakota.
 Hoover was promoted to lieutenant (junior grade) on September 13, 1911.

 In April 1913, he was ordered to for duty in connection with fitting out of the destroyer USS Aylwin.
 Hoover participated in the cruise to Cuba and undertook aviation instruction at U.S. Aviation Camp at Guantanamo Bay.
 He then returned to Aylwin and took part in the exercise off the North Carolina coast.
 During the latter operation, the ship's boiler exploded and fire forced the crew to abandoned the ship.
 He was then transferred to the armored cruiser USS Tennessee and served with the Atlantic Fleet until August 1915, when was ordered to Washington Navy Yard.
 Hoover was promoted to lieutenant on March 22, 1915.